jessipearcy/habit-tracker-components-split/README.md

-# HabitTracker
+# HabitTracker Split Files

-Visit https://stackblitz.com/edit/habit-tracker-basic?file=src/app/app.component.html to see the demo!
+These are resource files for readers who are about halfway through a coding tutorial to use in case they've gotten a little lost!

 ## Development server